mkazmier/torchmtlr/README.md

-# Multi-task logistic regression for individual survival prediction
+# Multi-task logistic regression for individual survival prediction in PyTorch
 Lightweight PyTorch implementation of MTLR for survival prediction.

-This package provides an `MTLR` module that can be used just like any other PyTorch module, an implementation of the log likelihood and some handy utility functions.
+This package provides an `MTLR` class that can be used just like any other PyTorch module, an implementation of the log likelihood function for training and some handy utility functions.
 The aims are simplicity and compatibility with the PyTorch ecosystem.

 ## Quickstart example
 ```python